nickhart/markdown-writer/docs/DEVELOPMENT.md

-# CLAUDE.md
+# Development Guide

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This document provides technical guidance for developers working with the markdown-writer codebase.

 ## Project Overview